Immune thrombocytopenic purpura

 Significant menorrhagia

-Film must be reviewed by a haematologist prior to starting treatment
+Film must be manually reviewed by or discussed with a haematologist prior to starting treatment

 Increase platelet count to stop bleeding (not to normal level)

-Second line if poor response or rapid platelet rise is required (eg prior to surgery): IVIG 0.8–1 g/kg (discuss with haematology team)
+Second line, if poor response or rapid platelet rise is required (eg prior to surgery): IVIg 0.8–1 g/kg (discuss with Haematology)

 Severe